If you're looking to increase the effectiveness of your marketing campaigns, you've likely heard the term "marketing attribution" thrown around.

 Later, the same customer clicks on one of your email campaigns and eventually converts.

-The last-touch attribution is the exact opposite of the first-touch attribution model, giving full attribution to the last touch-point that a customer interacted with before making the purchase.
+The last-touch attribution meaning is the exact opposite of the first-touch attribution model, giving full attribution to the last touch-point that a customer interacted with before making the purchase.

 Unlike the first-touch attribution model, when using this model, you completely ignore every interaction except the very last channel, right after which the customer converted.